charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 cat id_rsa.pub
 ```

-An alternative might be to open the key in **Geany** or some other text editor, and then select it in the editor with **Ctrl-A** and copy it with **Ctrl-C**.
+An alternative might be to open the key in **geany** or some other text editor, and then select it in the editor with **Ctrl-A** and copy it with **Ctrl-C**.
 In any case, be sure you have the key saved to your clipboard.

 Then in BitBucket: